 Selling it makes a great deal of sense because some people will still see an ‘out of date’ iPhone as a great investment, especially if they’re a model or two behind because they just can’t afford the more modern releases at their brand-new prices; while selling it to an online recycler, after getting it refurbished on a iphone repair site, is another great option because you get some money back, (the amount will vary according to factors like the condition), and you’re doing your bit for the environment.

 It’s been calculated by a study in America that for every one million mobile phones that get recycled, 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold and 33 pounds of palladium can be recovered and put to other uses.
+Gold has long been regarded as a reliable investment.
+There are several other gold IRA alternatives available, and one of these is the home storage gold ira, which enables you to keep your bullion in your residence.

 In other cases, charities will happily accept mobile phones which – if they are in a good working order – can be given to underprivileged people to help transform their lives, enabling them to feel a part of society and to use the phones to make calls to schools, colleges and employers in an attempt to get back into education or employment.